HafsaBashir232/hafsabashir-portfolio/README.md

 You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.

-__Manual testing__
+Manual Testing:
-  * can perform manual functional and usability testing of web applications
+- Performs both functional and usability functional testing of web applications.
-  * gained hands-on experience by testing applications created for educational purposes
+- Acquired practical experience by evaluating applications developed for educational purposes.

 __Test analysis & design__
   * familiar with functional decomposition of products, creating state transition diagrams, writing use cases